-Donald Trump Asks SEC For Half Year Earnings Report For Public Companies
+Donald Trump Asks SEC For Half-Year Earnings Report For Public Companies

-President Donald Trump asked the U.S. Securities and Exchange Commission (SEC) to look into the possibility of companies filing half-year earnings report as opposed to the current quarterly earnings reports the file.
+President Donald Trump asked the U.S. Securities and Exchange Commission (SEC) to look into the possibility of companies filing half-year earnings report as opposed to the current quarterly earnings reports they file.

 Reuters reported that reducing the reporting requirements to bi-annually instead of quarterly would end up moving the United States rules closer to the rules that the European Union and the United Kingdom have adopted.

-Like many other things, the POTUS announced his directive via Twitter this morning.
+Like many other things, the president announced his directive via Twitter this morning.
 He tweeted, “In speaking with some of the world’s top business leaders I asked what it is that would make business (jobs) even better in the U.S. ‘Stop quarterly reporting & go to a six-month system,’ said one.
 That would allow greater flexibility & save money.
 I have asked the SEC to study!”

 Later, reporters asked the president to give more insight into his tweet.
 According to a CNN Money report, Trump said, “I’d like to see twice, but we’re going to see.
 So we’re looking at that very very curiously, we’re looking at twice a year instead of four times a year.”
-According to him, PepsiCo Inc Chief Executive Indra Nooyi who is leaving the company is one of the business leaders who broached the topic with him recently.
+According to him, PepsiCo Inc Chief Executive Indra Nooyi, who is leaving the company, is one of the business leaders who broached the topic with him recently.

 In speaking with some of the world’s top business leaders I asked what it is that would make business (jobs) even better in the U.S. “Stop quarterly reporting & go to a six month system,” said one.
 That would allow greater flexibility & save money.
 I have asked the SEC to study!